USEPA/FrEDI/analysis/LTS_2021/README.md

-The data provided in this folder corresponds to the inputs and outputs for the National Climate Strategy and Long Term Strategy using FrEDI v2.0.
+The data provided in this folder corresponds to the inputs and outputs for the Long Term Strategy using FrEDI v2.0.
 October 2021